idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 !media fhr_reflector_fluid_conduction.png
   id=fluid_steady
-  caption=Fluid temperature for steady state conduction coupling between MOOSE and nekRS style=width:60%;margin-left:auto;margin-right:auto
+  caption=Fluid temperature (nondimensional) for steady state conduction coupling between MOOSE and nekRS style=width:60%;margin-left:auto;margin-right:auto

 The solid blocks are heated by the pebble bed along the bed-reflector interface, so the